ZedYeung/Portfolio_API/Readme.md

 ## How to use
 Just run run.sh, it would launch a docker with port 8088

+# The logic
+Treat the investment as transactions, and sum up to return the state of all investments on a given date And with investment id, the specific investment could be modified

 ## API

   ### Get /investments?date=2018-01-01